mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 #### Form Service FE - v.1.7.0

-A closed form now do not trigger the autosave.
+A closed form now does not trigger the autosave.

 ## Backoffice - 1.3.5